ccrome/whoismakingnews/content/homepage/data.md

 appears in the TikTok reports - some incidents may get added into totals for the week or so following occurence.

-1. We can't be certain that Google's spiders get everywhere, so some reports could, theoretically, be missed.
+1. We can't be certain that the spiders get everywhere, so some reports could, theoretically, be missed.

 1. Not all arrests or convictions result in news coverage, and there